smarty/changelog/cloud/us-autocomplete-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2026.07.A - 2026-06-30
+Changes:
+- Latest updates from all upstream packages and providers.

 ## 2026.06.Y - 2026-06-05
 Changes:
 - Internal improvements and maintenance.